pclubuiet/website/README.md

 ## Quickstart ##

-First, clone the repository:
+1. Clone the repository:

     git clone https://github.com/pclubuiet/website.git

-cd to the repository
+2. cd to the repository

     cd website

-Install the dependences

-    pip install -r requirements.txt
+3. Create a virtualenv and install the dependences using the Makefile.

+    make dev

+4. Activate the virtualenv created in step 3

+    source ./venv/bin/activate

-Run the migrations and collect the static files
+5. Run the migrations and collect the static files

     python manage.py collectstatic
     python manage.py migrate

-Once everything it's setup you can run the development server: [http://localhost:8000/](http://localhost:8000/)
+6. Once everything it's setup you can run the development server: [http://localhost:8000/](http://localhost:8000/)

     python manage.py runserver